jx-shou/recognize-gestures-in-videos/README.md

 ## Implicity incorporating multiple modalities by partially sharing network
 * We propose a method that using a network with Two-branch Structure.
   * *A shared network* for implicitly incorporating multiple modalities.
+  * *A generation branch* for estimating motion regions.
+  * *A classification branch* for classifying gestures.

+* We expect the shared network to extract features not only from the shape and motion cues but also from the *correspondence between the shape and motion cues*.